-DBT is an approach which has been shown to be effective in helping adolescents and their families cope with complex and difficult problems in life.
+DBT is a joint effort between the Nord Center and the Domestic Relations Court and is an approach which has been shown to be effective in helping adolescents and their families cope with complex and difficult problems in life.
 Adolescents and their family members learn to apply a variety of skills so that they are able to better focus their attention where they want it, handle stressful situations, cope with their feelings and effectively deal with others.
+All female adolescents who are placed at Pathways Group Home engage in DBT.